freenas/freenas-docs/userguide/intro.rst

 * Modifying network settings only affects the changed network components, avoiding the disruption of restarting all networking.

+* Chelsio T3/T4/T5 network cards can now take advantage of TCP Offload Engine (TOE) for improved network performance.
+Add *toe* to the Options field of the interface to enable the feature.

 * The UPS shutdown command can now be customized.

 * :ref:`freenas-debug` can now include GRUB configuration information.

 * The php-virtualbox jail template has been removed.

 * Additional disks statistics for percent busy, latency, operations per second, and pending I/O requests have been added to :ref:`Reporting`.